Accelerated Stochastic Min-Max Optimization Based on Bias-corrected Momentum: Algorithm Development

-In this work, we focus on solving stochastic minimax optimization {problems}.
-A natural question arises: can we leverage the benefits of \eqref{SGDHessSto} to achieve a faster convergence rate in the minimax optimization domain?
+In this work, we focus on solving stochastic minimax optimization \cblack{problems}.
+A natural question arises: can we leverage the benefits of \eqref{SGDHessSto} to achieve a faster convergence rate in the minimax optimization setting?
 In the context of minimax optimization, we need to determine update directions for both $x$ and $y$.
-A straightforward approach is to apply the same momentum recursion to both variables simultaneously, {say}
+A natural approach is to apply the same momentum recursion to both variables simultaneously, \cblack{say}

 Here, $\bd{m}_{x,i}, \bd{m}_{y,i}$ are momentum vectors, $\beta_x, \beta_y$ are smoothing factors relative to each variable.
 While \eqref{directmyupdate1}--\eqref{directmyupdate2} are straightforward for use, they serve as an {\em inaccurate} approximation for the true gradient due to the missing information that couples $x$ and $y$.
-To demonstrate this, we can use Taylor's expansion for the block variable $z= \mbox{\rm col}\{x;y\}$ of $J(x,y)$, yielding
+To demonstrate this, we can use Taylor's expansion for the block variable $z= \mbox{\rm cat}\{x, y\}$ of $J(x,y)$, yielding

-It is clear that the cross-correction terms have to be taken into consideration to obtain a more accurate approximation for $\nabla_z J(\bd{x}_{i}, \bd{y}_{i})-\nabla_z J(\bd{x}_{i-1}, \bd{y}_{i-1})$.
-Inspired by this {observation}, we propose the following stochastic recursion to update the momentum vectors:
+It is clear that the cross-correlation terms have to be taken into consideration to obtain a more accurate approximation for $\nabla_z J(\bd{x}_{i}, \bd{y}_{i})-\nabla_z J(\bd{x}_{i-1}, \bd{y}_{i-1})$.
+Inspired by this \cblack{observation}, we propose the following stochastic recursion to update the momentum vectors:

-The Hessian-vector products involved {in these relations} can be efficiently computed using a fast numerical approach such as \cite{pearlmutter1994fast}, without directly forming and storing the Hessian.
+The Hessian-vector products involved \cblack{in these relations} can be efficiently computed using a fast numerical approach such as \cite{pearlmutter1994fast}, without directly forming and storing the Hessian.
 Moreover, this approach has linear complexity in time and space similar to that in querying a stochastic gradient.